rubygarage/rubygarage.github.com/slides/rspec_new.markdown

 #### and_call_original

-When working with a partial double object, you may occasionally want to set a message expecation without interfering with how the object responds to the message.
+When working with a partial double object, you may occasionally want to set a message expectation without interfering with how the object responds to the message.
 ```ruby
 RSpec.describe 'call original' do
   it 'calls original method' do